hilarylim/Movie-Recommender/README.md

 ## Takeaways
-Over the span of 10 days, whilst working as a full-timer, I am glad to attain such great results.
+Over the span of 10 days, whilst working as a full-timer, I am glad to attain great RMSE scores.
 I believe with better device and more time given prior to the presentation, I could have better results.
 As most of my time spent was running the different models with different data size.
 At the same time, trying to figure out how do I not lose accuracy with less data (from the original dataset provided).